MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/security/defender-endpoint/run-av-scan.md

 [!include[Improve request performance](../../includes/improve-request-performance.md)]

 ## <a name="api-description"></a>Descrizione API
-Avviare l'analisi di Microsoft Defender Antivirus in un dispositivo.
+Avviare Antivirus Microsoft Defender'analisi in un dispositivo.

 ## <a name="limitations"></a>Limitazioni